rangulicon/mFi-tools/readme.md

 # About
 This adds MQTT features to Ubiquiti Networks mFi devices.

-This is version 3.1, which aims to comply with [homie MQTT convention](https://github.com/marvinroger/homie).
+This is version 3.2, which aims to comply with [homie MQTT convention](https://github.com/marvinroger/homie).

 The implementation of the convention is not complete yet.

-It´s forked from excelent work of maletazul/mFi-tools and magcode/mpower-tools, and I added the missing current property from the mPower and added fixed support for the mPower Mini.
+It´s forked from excelent work of mp2526/mFi-tools, maletazul/mFi-tools and magcode/mpower-tools, I've added support for the mFiMSC

 # Compatible Devices
-- mPower Mini and mPower Outlet 3 Ports
+- mPower Mini and mPower Outlet 3 or 8 Ports

-- mFiTHS, mFiCS, mFiMSW and mFiDS
+- mFiTHS, mFiCS, mFiMSW, mFiMSC and mFiDS

 # Warning
 Use at your own risk!